renatabiniek/winter-wedding/README.md

 * Series of questions with requests for user input that gets recorded on the Google Sheet
 * Checking for duplicated response attempt and printing back a message to the user
 * Recording totals of RSVP details, tracking % of responses received and preparing a live admin overview
-* Option to quit the program or preview admin summary of all RSVPs received
 * End message

 ### Features to be implemented in the future